The purpose of this handout is to give some basic instruction and advice regarding the creation of understandable and coherent paragraphs.

 - To contrast information or ideas.
 Separate paragraphs can serve to contrast sides in a debate, different points in an argument, or any other difference.

 - When your readers need a pause.
-Breaks between paragraphs function as a short "break" for your readers—adding these in will help your writing more readable.
+Breaks between paragraphs function as a short "break" for your readers—adding these in will help your writing be more readable.
 You would create a break if the paragraph becomes too long or the material is complex.

 - When you are ending your introduction or starting your conclusion.
 Your introductory and concluding material should always be in a new paragraph.
 Many introductions and conclusions have multiple paragraphs depending on their content, length, and the writer's purpose.